We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

-At first, the results were noisy because we used a 1024-token output limit.
-That was too low for high-reasoning runs, so some models ran out of tokens before producing the final structured answer.
+The first run used a 1024-token output limit.
+That was too low for high-reasoning configurations, so some models ran out of tokens before producing the final structured answer.

 | Run | Accuracy | Exact / Eval | Notes |